Hisyeo/Hisyeo.github.io/docs/lessons/first-steps.md

 It takes words from all of the world's families of languages so that there is a little of everyone's language within it.
 Each language family gets a proportional amount of words.
-The proportion size is determined by taking the percentage of the total of the square roots of every recent estimations of the L1 population (first language) speakers of each language.
+The proportion size is determined by taking the percentage of the total of the square roots of recent counts of the L1 population speakers of each language.
 By using a square root distribution, the larger language families have a reduced proportion and the lesser families have a slightly increased proportion.
 These amounts are considered a tolerance marker and each family will fluctuate between position and negative offsets from the tolerance amount.

 This principle allows Hisyëö to have a representation of as many people as possible.
 Since the larger language families get a large amount of words due to